ibc/em-posixmq/README.markdown

-## Creating a Handler
+## Creating a Class Handler

 In order to use EM-PosixMQ a class handler must be created.
-Such class must inherit from `EM::PosixMQ::Watcher` and define the method `receive_message` which would be called with two parameters `message` (a `String`) and `priority` (a `Fixnum`) upon receipt of a message in the POSIX messaeg queue.
+Such class must inherit from `EM::PosixMQ::Watcher` and define the method `receive_message` which would be called with parameters `message` (a `String`) and `priority` (a `Fixnum`) upon receipt of a message from the message queue.

     class MyPosixMQ < EM::PosixMQ::Watcher
       def receive_message(message, priority)